Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Conclusion

 \section{Conclusion}

-We introduced a novel activation function, the tunnel-diode activation function (TDAF), derived from the current–voltage (I–V) characteristic of a tunnel diode.
-TDAF demonstrated superior performance compared to two widely used activation functions---ReLU and sigmoid---achieving higher accuracy and lower loss during both training and evaluation.
-Furthermore, TDAF exhibited stable behaviour throughout training, highlighting its robustness across different machine learning tasks.
+We introduced a novel activation function, the tunnel-diode activation function (TDAF), derived from the current–voltage ($I-V$) characteristic of a tunnel diode.
+TDAF demonstrated superior performance compared to two widely used ReLU and sigmoid activation functions, achieving higher accuracy and lower loss during both training and evaluation.
+Furthermore, we demonstrated that TDAF can be used in ternary neural network models.

 We suggested that the improved performance of TDAF can be attributed to the QT effect that underpins the operation of tunnel diodes.
-This effect introduces greater nonlinearity and expands data into a broader set of nonlinear functionals, enabling ML algorithms to process information more efficiently.
-This physically grounded approach opens new avenues for integrating quantum-inspired mechanisms into ML models, bridging the gap between AI and emerging neuromorphic computing paradigms.
+This effect introduces greater nonlinearity and expands data into a broader set of nonlinear functionals, enabling machine learning algorithms to process information more efficiently.
+This physically grounded approach opens new avenues for integrating quantum-inspired mechanisms into machine learning models, bridging the gap between AI and emerging neuromorphic computing platforms.

 Future research will focus on further theoretical exploration of the QT-based nonlinearity of TDAF and its implications for network dynamics.
-Additionally, practical implementation of TDAF in hardware-based neuromorphic circuits will be pursued, potentially enabling the development of energy-efficient, high-speed AI systems capable of operating in environments unsuitable for conventional or qubit-based quantum computing hardware.
+Yet, practical implementation of TDAF in hardware-based neuromorphic circuits will be pursued, potentially enabling the development of energy-efficient, high-speed AI systems capable of operating in environments unsuitable for conventional or qubit-based quantum computing hardware.

-Comparing the performance of TDAF implementations across different neural network architectures---such as recurrent and convolutional neural networks, RC systems and transformer-based models---will further test the robustness of the activation function and establish which types of tasks TDAF performs best.
-Moreover, studying how activation functions affect the loss landscape will provide insight into whether other physically inspired functions may offer advantages for ML applications.
+Comparing the performance of TDAF implementations across different neural network architectures, such as recurrent and convolutional neural networks, reservoir computing systems and transformer-based models, will further test the robustness of the activation function and establish which types of tasks TDAF performs best.
+Moreover, studying how activation functions affect the loss landscape will provide insight into whether other physically inspired functions may offer advantages for machine learning applications.